yazi-rs/yazi-rs.github.io/docs/faq.md

 When you encounter this error, it means that `$EDITOR` is not set properly.
 You can add something like `export EDITOR=vim` to your Bash/Zsh/Fish configuration.
 Alternatively, you can change Yazi's [default edit opener](https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/yazi.toml) from `$EDITOR` to vim/nvim/nano.

+## Why is my text color not distinct?

+Yazi's default theme uses base16 colors to match the user's terminal theme as closely as possible.

+Unfortunately, this cannot cater to all users, and even the colors needed by the same user in light/dark mode can vary, not to mention that some terminals have poor default color schemes, like this [#149 (comment)](https://github.com/sxyazi/yazi/issues/149#issuecomment-1798349727).

+So, please [use a Yazi theme](https://github.com/yazi-rs/themes) that matches your terminal theme.
+Of course, if you find a color that better covers most terminals, feel free to create a PR.

+## Why can't "Open" and "Enter" be a single command?

+The decision to separate `enter` and `open` commands was intentional.

+Yazi will be adding the ability to treat an archive as a directory in the future, allowing direct operations on the files inside.

+An archive is a file, so it's "openable", but it's also "enterable" as a directory; so the user can choose the action they want to do.

+This is true for a actual directory as well - a directory can be entered (in Yazi), or opened (in programs like VSCode or desktop file managers).

+If you truly don't need to distinguish between them, use this [smart-enter tip](/docs/tips.md#smart-enter-enter-for-directory-open-for-file).

 ## Why can't I preview files on Windows?

 <details>